aws-samples/stable-diffusion-on-eks/README.md

-# Stable Diffussion on EKS
+# Stable Diffusion on EKS

-This repo contains code for Stable Diffussion on EKS demo.
+This repo contains code for Stable Diffusion on EKS demo.